 I visited Turnbull & Asser in New York City to learn all about their collars from Bespoke Associate Daniel Stroupe.
-In the From Tailors with Love video above, Mr Stroupe discusses Turnbull & Asser’s standard collars as well as the collars that Sean Connery, Pierce Brosnan and Daniel Craig wear in their James Bond films.
+In the From Tailors with Love video with Matt Spaiser above, Mr Stroupe discusses Turnbull & Asser’s standard collars as well as the collars that Sean Connery, Pierce Brosnan and Daniel Craig wear in their James Bond films.
 He also shows us inspiration for the limitless designs possible for bespoke collars and the different methods they can use to construct bespoke collars.
 Watch above to learn more.

 The primary Turnbull & Asser collars are the Classic Turnbull & Asser collar, the Prince of Wales collar and the Regent collar.
 The Classic T&A collar is narrowest while the Regent is the widest.
 All three collars have the same height, despite what is said in the video.